King Abdulaziz International Airport: Terminal 1

 As part of the 2006 development project, a new passenger terminal was constructed.
 At 810000 m2, it is one of the largest airport terminals in the world and can handle 30 million passengers annually.
 Still referred to as the New Terminal, it underwent a soft opening with a domestic flight landing from Gurayat in May 2018.
 In March 2019, all of Saudia's domestic operations were transferred to operate from the new terminal.
 In August 2019, Saudia started moving international operations to the new terminal, and in September of that year, the new terminal was officially named Terminal 1 and inaugurated by King Salman.
 On 18 November 2019, Etihad became the first non-Saudi airline to move to the new facility.

-New facilities at Terminal 1 include new lounges, a 18000 m2 central garden, a 14 m tall aquarium that is 10 m in diameter, a mosque with a capacity of 3,732 worshippers, and a transport center that links the terminal building to the parking area and the Airport–Jeddah station of the Haramain High Speed Railway.
-It is eventually planned to handle 80 million passengers per year.

-As of November 2024, Terminal 1 handles most of the flight operations coming into Jeddah, approximately handling 19 airlines, including British Airways, Emirates, and Thai Airways International.